If it’s your first time taking a cruise, you might be wondering exactly what there is to do on the ship.

 Most specialty restaurants serve food you can’t find elsewhere on the ship, and if you like higher-end dining, it’s your best bet for a meal that you’ll love.

 Take Advantage of the Kid’s Area

 If you are a family going on a cruise, your kids will probably want to go check out the dedicated kids area on the ship.
 Parents are typically happy to oblige.

-Ships have spaces made just for kids that are staffed by the cruise line.
+Major cruise ships have spaces made just for children that are staffed by the cruise line.
 They are split into different age groups with areas and activities that are interesting to each age.
-This way a 14-year-old doesn’t have to do the same things as a five-year-old.
+This way a 14-year-old doesn’t have to do the same things as a 5-year-old.

 The kid’s areas are free and a big hit.
 Kids love having something they want to do while parents enjoy some time to relax without having young ones in tow.

 There’s nothing more classic than playing shuffleboard on a cruise.
 It’s a reminder back to the older days of sailing, but the game is surprisingly fun.
 Each player takes turn sliding a disc onto a numbered board.
 While you are trying to score points by sliding the disc on a numbered spot, you are also trying to knock your opponent’s discs off the board.